This post may contain affiliate links. Please read our disclosure policy.

 For the Glaze:

-• In a small bowl, whisk together the maple syrup, whisky, brown sugar, lemon juice, lemon and orange zest, and the spices.
-Whisk until smooth.
+• In a small bowl, whisk together the maple syrup, whiskey (if using), brown sugar, lemon juice, lemon zest, orange zest, cinnamon, nutmeg, and ginger.
 Set aside.

 For the Crust:

-• Whisk together the egg and water to make your egg wash.
+• In a small bowl, whisk together the egg and water.
 Set aside.

-• Add a sheet of parchment paper to your work surface and add a dusting of flour.
+• Add a sheet of parchment paper to your work surface and add a dusting of all-purpose flour.
 Carefully unfold a sheet of puff pastry onto the board.
-Dust your rolling pin with flour, and begin to roll out the dough to a 16” x 12” rectangle.
-You may need to rotate the dough to make sure it's even.
+Dust your rolling pin with flour and begin to roll out the dough to a 16” x 12” rectangle.
 Slide the pastry and the parchment onto a baking sheet.
 Using a pairing knife, slice a 1” border around all sides so that you have 4 long strips.
-Brush the borders of the dough rectangle with a bit of egg wash,and carefully place the strips of dough back on top of the dough, like you’re making a picture frame.
+Brush the borders of the dough rectangle with a bit of egg wash and carefully place the strips of dough back on top of the dough, like you’re making a picture frame.

-• To finish, brush the sides of the tart with the egg wash and sprinkle the sides of the dough with a bit of turbinado sugar (if using).
+• Brush the sides of the tart with the egg wash and sprinkle the sides of the dough with a bit of turbinado sugar (if using).

 • Transfer to the oven on the middle rack and bake for 20 minutes.
-At the 20 minute mark, brush the apples with another ⅓ of the glaze and transfer back to the oven.
-Reduce the heat down to 350, and cook for an additional 10 minutes until the crust is puffed, apples are cooked, and the glaze is caramelized.
+At the 20 minute mark, brush the apples with another 1/3 of the glaze.
+Reduce the heat to 350°F and cook for an additional 10 minutes until the crust is puffed, apples are cooked, and the glaze is caramelized.

 • To serve, brush with the remaining glaze and serve warm with vanilla ice cream, if desired.